Last updated on June 8th, 2020 at 01:31 pm

 Cures asthma and high blood pressure

 Perfect For Modern Lifestyle: Two most prominent diseases gifted by modern lifestyle is bad posture and stress.
 This Baddha Konasana (Bound angle pose) helps in relieving stress through better blood flow and relaxation to mind.
-This asana also helps in improved pasture through flexing your hip joints and making them with better mobility.
+This asana also helps in the improved pasture through flexing your hip joints and making them with better mobility.

 Relieve Fatigue And Insomnia: Bound angle pose is also known for its proven effects on curing fatigue and insomnia through improving blood pressure.